adamcharnock/lightbus/README.md

 I am also proposing that the broker be AMQP-based (e.g. [RabbitMQ](https://www.rabbitmq.com)).
-This is because I believe AMQP provides the features needed to losely couple applications via a message queue.
+This is because I believe AMQP provides the features needed to loosely couple applications via a message queue.

 For example, I want to send a ``user.registered`` event from App A. App A should be able to send this without knowing if anyone is listening for it, without knowing